About-Spain.net

 Templar

-.
-The Spanish equivalent of France's Versailles, a
+Aranjuez (Madrid area) .
+The Spanish equivalent

-Royal palace, a stately home but never a fortress, with fine gardens,
+of France's Versailles, a magnificent Royal palace, a stately home but

-located in the valley of the Tagus to the south of Madrid.
-This 16th -
+to the south of Madrid.
+This 16th - 18th century ensemble contains

-18th century ensemble contains magnificent royal apartments, in the
+magnificent royal apartments, in the baroque style, with fine

-baroque style, with fine collections of paintings and furniture.
+collections of paintings and furniture.

-Lying at the foot of the Sierra Guadarrama between Madrid and Segovia,
+el Real (Madrid area) .
+Lying at the foot of the Sierra

-and dating from 1475, the castle of the Mendozas is one of the best
+of the Mendozas is one of the best preserved fortified castles in

-preserved fortified castles in Spain.
-A fine gothic castle with
+Spain.
+A fine gothic castle with barbicans and very interesting

-de Almodóvar del Río.
-(Andalucia) Arguably
+del Río.
+(Andalucia) Arguably the finest castle

 Roman times.
 The castle that stands today is of Moorish origin, and was